fish5421/Car-Classifier-Fastai/README.md

 - Once you are done, you will see the link to check your app on browser like this https://water-classifier1.herokuapp.com/

-> Note: If App is showing Application error then refresh the browser,It will work fine.
+> Note: If App is showing Application error then refresh the browser, It will work fine.

-## Future Roadmap
-- Create a custom domain name
-- Use SSL certs
-- Add unit test.
-- Add CI/CD integration.
-- Create a robust image classifier using the more data or using some advance technique.
-- Adding celery and redis as a message brocker to handle the long task.